luketurnerdev/hive-express/README.md

 The front-end developer is in charge of the experience of the end user, which means they have to carry on the following tasks:

-* Apply the design to the web using web technologies like DOM, HTML, CSS and Js.
+* Apply design elements to the website using technologies like HTML, CSS and JavaScript front-end libraries such as React.
-* Change and maintain the web.
+* Change and maintain the web view.
-* Adapt the design to various devices and browsers.
+* Adapt the design to various devices and browsers (responsivity).
-* Improve the interaction between the user and the web.
+* Ensure the interaction between the user and the application is simple and satisfying.
-* Use APIs to connect the web with various services or systems.
+* Use APIs to connect the web with various services or systems, including those designed in the program's backend server.

-Both of them should feel comfortable with git and version control systems, problem solving, and testing.
+Both teams should feel comfortable with git and version control systems, problem solving, and testing.

 The full-stack developer is the one with all the skills discussed in the previous paragraphs.